brandonroberts/analog-bun-ssr-example/README.md

 ## Development

-Run `bun run dev` for a dev server.
+Run `bun --bun vite` for a dev server.
 Navigate to `http://localhost:5173/`.
 The application automatically reloads if you change any of the source files.

 ## Build

-Run `bun run build` to build the client/server project.
+Run `bun --bun vite build` to build the client/server project.
 The client build artifacts are located in the `dist/analog/public` directory.
 The server for the API build artifacts are located in the `dist/analog/server` directory.

 ## Serve SSR Build